 Vetrovi (winds) often reach the plains in Serbia and are the cause of serious snowstorms during the winter.
 The everyday life of the inhabitants of Serbia consists of snow, heavy frost, and thick fog.
 Day time is very short during the winter months, and the lack of sun keeps the sky gloomy and dark for a long time during this period.
 All of this is typical for the Serbian climate.

-If you’re eager to visit Serbia, you should learn more about this amazing country through engaging and easy lessons on cool apps such as the Ling App.
+If you're eager to visit Serbia, you should learn more about this amazing country such as Serbian cuisine through engaging and easy lessons on cool apps such as the Ling App.
 This application can help you get a hang of the essential Serbian words and phrases.
+Don't forget to learn how to say hello in Serbian language as well because people will open their heart more with you when you speak their language.